 steps and transitional footwork to sidestep and circle your imaginary

 opponent, including diagonals.
 Your goal is freestyle mobility, sort of

 is important to help your muscles and nerves become accustomed to their

 you progress, you might want to learn the names of the stances, strikes

 and other concepts in order to be conversant in this art.
 A dictionary

 of related terms is provided.
 Do not let foreign vocabulary overwhelm

 you.
 Go at your own speed.
-With some time and thought, it will all become
+It will eventually become

 This is a limited introductory survey meant for edification purposes only.

-Good swordsmanship involves much more than we show here.
+Good swordsmanship involves much more than we show you online.
 If you want more,

 consider joining a class on swordplay, where protective equipment and